jacobswisher/Chess/README.md

 # SwishChess

 SwishChess is a simple GUI (Graphical User Interface) for playing chess.
 Two people can play together on one system or you can battle the computer!

 ![alt text](https://cdn.pixabay.com/photo/2018/11/07/23/51/chess-3801531_960_720.jpg)

 ## Author

 Created by Jacob Swisher <jacobswisher853@gmail.com>

+## Description of materials

+This Java project consists of 11 classes, a manifest file, and an executable JAR.

 ## Installation